 End Stage Renal Disease (ESRD) patients can receive hemodialysis in our London hospital dialysis units.
 The London hospital locations are as follows:

 - University Hospital

 Care Closer to Home

-LHSC partners with 8 satellite hospitals in the region to provide hemodialysis for approximately 250 patients closer to home.
+LHSC partners with eight satellite hospitals in the region to provide hemodialysis for approximately 250 patients closer to home.
 LHSC Nephrologists and Nurse Practitioners provide support for medical concerns.
-In London, the Hemodialysis Unit in the Kidney Care Centre (KCC) at Westmount Shopping Centre effectively operates as a London satellite.
+In London, the Hemodialysis Unit at the Kidney Care Centre (KCC) in Westmount Shopping Centre effectively operates as a London satellite.

 A successful kidney transplant results in improved health and freedom from dialysis, but transplantation is a treatment option and not a cure for kidney failure.
 Of the available treatment options, transplantation offers the best opportunity to be rehabilitated and to lead a normal lifestyle.
 LHSC provides a regional program in kidney transplantation.

 Conservative care means choosing not to start or to stop dialysis.
 You may have other health issues that influence your quality of life.
 Reflecting on how these issues might further impact your life on dialysis is important.

 Regardless of the option you choose, your Interprofessional team are here to support you and your family with your decision.
 Read more about Conservative Care and feel comfortable with talking to your team.